 People of Nako village grow potatoes and Peas as their primary crop and in grains, it is ubiquitous Rajma.
 In fact, as soon as the Apple country ends, the Pea country starts in Himachal Pradesh.
 I was fascinated by the elaborately carved doorjambs of the old houses in Nako.
 The prayer wheels here and there brought out the spiritual side of the villagers.
 Who would turn them inadvertently while walking past them as a matter of habit?

 I noticed solar panels any many places in Nako village just like the piles of stones with sacred mantras carved on them.
 Some houses have a board by Spiti Ecosphere saying Solar Passive House.
 Implying Reduced Firewood consumption and carbon emissions.

 Nako Youth Club

 Sahil, my guide tells me about Nako youth club and its activities throughout the walk.
 Members of this club take tourists for village walks and treks for a fee.
 The funds hence generated are used for village development.
 They have a small-tented office at the entrance with a cardboard board announcing the office.
-I later realized that it was the members of this youth club who helped our car out when it got stuck in stone path while entering the village.
+I later realized that it was the members of this youth club who helped our car out when it got stuck in the stone path while entering the village.

 Youth Club Activities